puzzle/tws24-fullstack-rust-slides/slides.md

 -*-*-

-## Leptos SSR: Life of a Page Load
+## Leptos: Life of an SSR Page Load

 <!-- On server: